About

 As part of a language justice initiative we advocate for ASL programs that are Deaf-led which are essential and equitable for individuals and families locally and worldwide.
 We bring authentic ASL and Deaf culture to elevate a Deaf-friendly experience.

-LoLoLook was co-founded by Joyce Hom and Nic Annette Miller who have been collectively working in fine art, both as educators and artists for 20+ years.
+LoLoLook was co-founded by Joyce Hom and Nic Annette Miller, a Deaf and CODA (Child of a Deaf Adult) team who have been collectively working in fine art, both as educators and artists for over 20 years.

 Joyce Hom

-Museum Educator working within access programs at several museums in New York City, and is the ASL Program Coordinator at The Jewish Museum.
-Joyce is the proud Deaf daughter of an immigrant and Deaf parents.
-She received her BFA in Illustration from Savannah College of Art and Design.
+Educator and consultant working within access programs at several museums in New York City, and is the Senior ASL Programs Coordinator at The Jewish Museum, the only known museum position for a Deaf individual.

 black and white headshot of a woman with olive skin and chin-length brown wavy hair